 Just because that chip dip has hints of green, it doesn’t mean you can bank on it for your veggie count of the day.
-While spinach and artichoke dips and cucumber spreads seem like they’re your best option on the cocktail platter, they’re often packed with saturated fats from sour cream, cream cheese, mayo and other cheeses.
-Some store-bought varieties also include artificial flavors and colors and preservatives.
-As a healthier alternative, go for hummus, other bean-based dips, and cashew cheese.
-I like to add minced garlic and nutritional yeast to get that savory, Parmesan-like flavor in my cashew cheese.
+While spinach and artichoke dips and cucumber spreads seem like they’re your best option on the cocktail platter, they may be rich in saturated fats from sour cream, cream cheese, mayo, and other cheeses without additional nutrients.

 6. Deli Meats

 If you think ordering a turkey club sandwich is a better choice than a chicken parm, then this might surprise you.
 Most deli meats, like turkey, roast beef, bologna, salami, etc., are often loaded with sodium, nitrates, saturated fat and fillers.
 Not to mention the animal production side of things isn’t the best for our health or the wellbeing of animals through factory farming.

 A better option is to stick to organic and/or humanely raised animal proteins, like chicken, turkey breast, or eggs.
 Also, try out plant-based proteins like thinly sliced tofu or tempeh and canned tuna or salmon.